-- 5.16 To load all Customer Data Blocks, Customer Data Block 1 must be entered first or be present: - (a) Disconnect the device currently connected to the RS232 port. - (b) Connect the recording device to the RS232 port. - (c) Set the recording device to read. - (d) Set the thumbwheel switches on the Tone Control card to 5623. - (e) Dial 555 + dial tone will be returned. - (f) Press the autoload button the IPC card and then engabe the READ function on the recording device.
+- 5.16 To load all Data Blocks: - (a) When loading the system, Data Block 1 (Table 5-1) must be replaced or be loaded first

-- (g) The recording device will start and the Customer Data Blocks will be loaded.
-During the load, LED's 3 and 4 on the IPC card will be glowing.
-When the load is finished, the LED's on the IPC card will extinguish and the system will reset. - (h) Disconnect the recording device from the RS232 port and reconnect the previous device to the RS232 port.
-Set the clock at the console and enable all required functions (i.e. Traffice Measurement).
+- (b) Set the thumbwheel switches on the Tone Control card to 5623. - (c) Disconnect the device currently connected to the RS232 port. - (d) Connect the recording device to the RS232 port. - (e) Set the recording device to read. - (f) Press the autoload button on the IPC.
+When the autoload button is pressed the system will reset, all calls will be loaded and the system will be in automatic transfer for the duration of the dump.
+During the loading process the LEDs on the Scanner will read 01 to RR, where RR is the final block to be loaded (note that RR cannot be calculated as it is a reflection of RAM data to be loaded). - (g) Then the system has been loaded, LED 3 on the IPC will extinguish and the system will reset.
+Disconnect the recording device and reconnect the former device.
+At this time normal switch activity will start. - (h) The recording device will start and the Customer Data Blocks will be loaded.
+During the load, LEDs 3 and 4 on the IPC card will be glowing.
+When the load is finished, the LEDs on the IPC card will extinguish and the system will reset. - (i) Disconnect the recording device from the RS232 port and reconnect the previous device to the RS232 port.
+Set the clock at the console and enable all required functions (i.e., Traffic Measurement).